liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 The Details tab shows various statistics about the page, and also contains a few actions that you can perform on the page.

-**Title**: Displays the title of the page.
+**Title**: displays the title of the page.

-**Format**: Displays the format for the page—either Creole or HTML.
+**Format**: displays the format for the page—either Creole or HTML.

-**Latest Version**: Displays the latest version of the page.
+**Latest Version**: displays the latest version of the page.
 The wiki portlet automatically keeps track of page versions whenever a page has been edited.

-**Created By**: Displays the user who created the page.
+**Created By**: displays the user who created the page.

-**Last Changed By**: Displays the user who last modified the page.
+**Last Changed By**: displays the user who last modified the page.

-**Attachments**: Displays the number of attachments to the page.
+**Attachments**: displays the number of attachments to the page.

-**RSS Subscription**: Displays links which allow you to subscribe to the page as an RSS feed in three formats: RSS 1.0, RSS 2.0, and Atom 1.0.
+**RSS Subscription**: displays links which allow you to subscribe to the page as an RSS feed in three formats: RSS 1.0, RSS 2.0, and Atom 1.0.

-**Email Subscription**: Contains links allowing you to subscribe to the entire wiki or just to this page.
+**Email Subscription**: contains links allowing you to subscribe to the entire wiki or just to this page.

-**Advanced Actions**: Contains links allowing you to modify the permissions on the page, make a copy of the page, move (rename) the page, or delete the page.
+**Advanced Actions**: contains links allowing you to modify the permissions on the page, make a copy of the page, move (rename) the page, or delete the page.

 #### History